iTz-i-Soldier/xbox_unlocker/README.md

   Allows the user to unlock one or more selected achievements manually.
 The user must choose which achievements to unlock.

 - **`.exe`:**
-  Windows executables are provided, created using One-File, which allow you to run the tool without needing Python installed.
+  Windows executables are provided, created using PyInstaller, which allow you to run the tool without needing Python installed.
 Simply run the `.exe` file to begin the unlocking process.

 ---